Rapfff/jajapy/docs/source/examples/06-pctmc.rst

 	:width: 60%
 	:align: center

-In the model above represents the `tandem queueing network <http://www.prismmodelchecker.org/casestudies/tandem.php>`_ where *c=3*.
+The model above represents the `tandem queueing network <http://www.prismmodelchecker.org/casestudies/tandem.php>`_ where *c=3*.
 The yellow model corresponds to the *serverC*, and the green one the *SeverM*.
 For each yellow state, the first value corresponds to the value of *sc* and the second one the value of *phi*.
 The red transitions are the synchronous transitions (the *route* transitions in the Prism file), while the black